Elevation: Maps and GIS

 Landsat Image over SRTM Elevation by NASA, showing the Cape Peninsula and Cape of Good Hope, South Africa in the foreground.

-GIS or geographic information system is a computer system that allows for visualizing, manipulating, capturing, and storage of data with associated attributes.
+A GIS or geographic information system is a computer system that allows for the visualization, manipulation, capture, and storage of data with associated attributes.
 GIS offers better understanding of patterns and relationships of the landscape at different scales.
 Tools inside the GIS allow for manipulation of data for spatial analysis or cartography.

 Heightmap of Earth's surface (including water and ice) in equirectangular projection, normalized as 8-bit grayscale, where lighter values indicate higher elevation.

 A topographical map is the main type of map used to depict elevation, often through contour lines.

 In a Geographic Information System (GIS), digital elevation models (DEM) are commonly used to represent the surface (topography) of a place, through a raster (grid) dataset of elevations.
 Digital terrain models are another way to represent terrain in GIS.

 USGS (United States Geologic Survey) is developing a 3D Elevation Program (3DEP) to keep up with growing needs for high quality topographic data.
 3DEP is a collection of enhanced elevation data in the form of high quality LiDAR data over the conterminous United States, Hawaii, and the U.S. territories.
 There are three bare earth DEM layers in 3DEP which are nationally seamless at the resolution of 1/3, 1, and 2 arcseconds.